amitrecords/pandas_intro/README.md

-# pandas_intro
+# Pandas

-Introduction to using pandas for computational chemistry and related.
+`Introduction to using pandas for computational chemistry and related.`